Bartosz-Szopiera/monterail-test/README.md

   except from avatar in modal itself.
 - [ ] Anchor page's header (fixed position).
 - [ ] Disable viewport scroll while profile modal is visible.

-More probably will come to mind during work.
-Despite it was simply recruitment task, it was fun to build and I would like to make it look like a more finished piece of work.